sheryever/simple-access-orm/README.md

 var people = simpleAccess.ExecuteEntities<Person>("SELECT * FROM dbo.People;");
 ```

-Reading records from the database using DataReader
+Get DataReader to read the records from the database
 ``` C#
 var dataReader = simpleAccess.ExecuteReader("SELECT * FROM dbo.People;");
 ```